Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Frolicking in a sea of color

-📍 Google Maps | Phone: (760) 431-0352 | Website | Hours: 9 am – 6 pm daily, 2022 Blooms Season March 1 – May 8 | Entrance: $22 adults, $20 seniors/military, $10 children
+📍 Google Maps | Phone: (760) 431-0352 | Website | Open March-May | Entrance: $23 adults, $21 seniors/military, $12 children

-If you’re looking for seasonal and specialty things to do in Carlsbad, then the field hosts a variety of events with which to enjoy the flowers – including wine tasting, yoga, tea time, painting, and music.
+The fields host a variety of events you can attend to enjoy the flowers, including wine tasting, yoga, tea time, painting, and music.
 Then, in the off-season, watch them grow and sprout all over again.
+Go early in the season to pick your own blueberries and walk the sweet pea flower maze.

-If you don’t want to pay admission, but still want to enjoy the scene from a different viewpoint, check out the benches and walking path next to the Gemological Institute of America (GIA) Museum.
+If you don’t want to pay admission but still want to enjoy the scene from a different viewpoint, check out the benches and walking path next to the Gemological Institute of America (GIA) Museum.
 You’ll find locals picnicking here while the sun sets over the flower field.

 Carlsbad Strawberry Company